An Afternoon Off with PnB Rock: Philly's Rising Hip-Hop Star Doing it For the Ladies

 "He only ever pees in Gucci," PnB Rock admits as his bulldog puppy Bankroll urinates on the Gucci store's carpet, "It's embarrassing."
-While the 25 year-old Philadelphia native (born Rakim Hasheem Allen) moves to try on a $680 polo (preferably extra small if possible, the lanky star requests), his manager, Travis, confirms this insider information on Bankroll's excretion habits.
+While the 25 year-old Philadelphia native (born Rakim Hasheem Allen) moves to try on a $680 polo (preferably extra small if possible, the lanky star requests), a member of Rock's cohort, Travis, confirms this insider information on Bankroll's excretion habits.
 "I don't know why, but he never does it in Louis Vuitton or Prada." he says, nonplussed.
 "There must be something in the air here; he feels at home."

 It's the day prior to the release of PnB Rock's new album, Catch These Vibes, his second full-length offering of 2017.
 Earlier this year he dropped critically-acclaimed GTTM: Goin Thru The Motions — the project that skyrocketed Rock's career.
 Assisted by the likes of Quavo, Wiz Khalifa and Ty Dolla $ign and GTTM showcased his ability to oscillate between singing and rapping, and turned him into highly coveted feature in his own right.